valentjn/thesis-arxiv/README.md

 Per the [license][license], you must at least do the following:

 * Attribute the author and reproduce the copyright notice: Copyright © 2019 Julian Valentin
-* Link to the license: [licensed under CC-BY-SA 4.0][license]
+* Link to the license: [licensed under CC BY-SA 4.0][license]
 * Link to the thesis: [https://arxiv.org/abs/1910.05379][arxiv]
 * List modifications, if any

-Modified versions must be licensed under the CC-BY-SA 4.0 license as well (share alike), or a compatible license.
+Modified versions must be licensed under the CC BY-SA 4.0 license as well (share alike), or a compatible license.

 Versions and Changes
 --------------------